-The section in the northeast corner contains many unmarked grave sites and is considered by most historians to be the oldest part of the cemetery.
+The section in the northeast corner of the Old Burying Ground cemetery contains many unmarked grave sites and is considered by most historians to be the oldest part of the cemetery.

 The cemetery is currently used for historical tours and ghost tours.
 Many who visit the site say it is one of the creepiest and unsettling cemeteries they have ever visited and swear it is haunted.
 (I found it jaw-dropping and beautiful–maybe a little eerie–but stunning).

 Beaufort is a beautiful small town full of history, pirate mystique, and charm.
 It is a hidden gem of North Carolina’s coast and one that I will write about in a future post.